 6) Officials shall hold and maintain the basic tenets of officiating which include history, integrity, neutrality, respect, sensitivity, professionalism, discretion, tactfulness, hustle, and effort.

-7) Officials shall recognize that anything which may lead to a conflict of interests, either real or apparent, must be avoided.
-Gifts, favors, special treatment, privileges, employment or a personal relationship with a school, team or league which can compromise the perceived impartiality of officiating must be avoided.
+7) Officials shall recognize that anything which may lead to a conflict of interests, either real or apparent, should be avoided.
+Gifts, favors, special treatment, privileges, employment or a personal relationship with a school, team or league which can compromise the perceived impartiality of officiating should be avoided.

 8) Officials shall not officiate any games or scrimmages, whether paid or not, that are not assigned by an approved NSBO Assignor.
 Failure to follow the above regulation is a violation of the Code of Conduct and members will be suspended indefinitely and referred to the Discipline Committee for further sanction.